Luphen1/CAR-DATASET-PORTFOLIO-PROJECT/README.md

 1.Toyota brand has more mileage for each year of production

-2.There are huge of profit for the expensive car brand worth of $17000
+2.The price difference between the most expensive and cheapest car is 17000

 3.There should be more production of cars in los angeles while dallas has the most profitable production